romyroyz/-Team_Genomics_Two/README.md

 To obtain different lineages vs samples for each lineage in Pangolin output -> search “Group” in the tool search bar -> select the output of pangolin -> “Group by column” -> Column: 2 -> “Operation” type “Count on column “column: 1” and execute.
 To obtain different lineages vs samples for each lineage in Nextclade output -> search “Group” in the tool search bar -> select the output of pangolin -> “Group by column” -> Column: 2 -> “Operation” type “Count on column “column: 1” and execute.
-## between Pangolin and Nextclade clade assignments
+## Comparison between Pangolin and Nextclade clade assignments
 Search “cut” tool on the search bar -> select Pangolin output data -> cut by columns c1, c2 -> delimited by Tab Search “cut” tool on the search bar -> select NextClad output data -> cut by columns c1, c2 -> delimited by Tab Join the two data set : search “join” tool in search bar -> select the dataset Panlogine and Nextclade -> join by colum ce and execute.

 Link to the galaxy workflow is provided below:
 @SuPrSh- https://usegalaxy.org/u/sharmasp/h/hackbio-assignment-3